World

 Share

 The party has also reaffirmed its commitment to Nigerian workers.
 On May 1, during the International Workers’ Day celebrations, the LP issued a statement highlighting the indispensable role of workers in the nation’s survival.
-The party condemned decades of failed and systemic neglect that have left workers underpaid and overburdened, calling for a political future that prioritizes workers’ rights and dignity. (tribuneonlineng.com)
+The party condemned decades of failed policies and systemic neglect that have left workers underpaid and overburdened, calling for a political future that prioritizes workers’ rights and dignity. (tribuneonlineng.com)

 These developments reflect the LP’s ongoing efforts to navigate internal challenges, reaffirm its commitment to workers’ rights, and prepare for the forthcoming electoral contests.